-Early on, he's been compared to US president Barack Obama, being a young and somewhat hip president with a charming popularity overseas, but dubious policies and growing unpopularity nationwide.
+Early on, he's been compared to US president Barack Obama, being a young and somewhat hip president with a charming popularity overseas (something even his detractors grudgingly admit), but dubious policies and growing unpopularity nationwide.
 He earned the nickname "Jupiter" (the Roman equivalent of Zeus) due to his desire for the French people to see the president as the center and key figure of the political life of the country and not Just the First Citizen, like Jupiter was king of the Roman gods.
 While the message is that he is breaking away from the "everyday man president" image Hollande tried to achieve, his detractors see it as a way to be considered like an elected king more than a president.
 The "elected king" thing is further supported by the "Benalla affair" that started in July 2018. note

 Has generated quite a few memetic mutations showcasing a rather deep disconnection from the harsh reality most people face (if not outright contempt), such as "You want to find a job?
 Cross the street!".

 The "Gilets Jaunes" ("Yellow Safety Jackets") demonstrations and strikes that started on November 17, 2018 and kept going in early 2019 are the most massive and enduring protest movements seen during his mandate so far (and quite possibly since May 1968), in reaction to his government not backing away from adding new taxes that many consider as crippling for the middle class and lower classes, especially about fuels (whereas Macron's parliament majority has drastically reduced taxes on the wealthy, which fuels accusations of him being "a president for the wealthy").
 The Yellow Vests protests gained momentum about other highly contested aspects of Macron's policies, such as the Global Compact for Migration (which the French government adopted), or the planned sale of profitable state-owned assets (including airports) to private interests.
 To make matters worse, there is evidence on tape of police agent provocateurs among the "casseurs" (violent protesters) to try damaging the image of the protests.
-The Police Brutality at play was called out by the UN Human Rights Council, which is unheard of for France.
+The Police Brutality at play was called out by the UN Human Rights Council and Amnesty International, which is unheard of for France.

-French Presidents and Heads of State in media and fiction:
+French Presidents in media and fiction:

 - Le Promeneur du Champ-de-Mars (2005, English title The Last Mitterrand) is about the last days of François Mitterrand in 1995-1996.
 He is played by Michel Bouquet, but never gets called by his name in the film.